Sign In / Sign Out

 An annual award presented for a nonfiction work that reflects the finest contemporary humanities-based scholarship on any topic.

-Established in 2008, the IHR Book Award is presented for a non-fiction work that exemplifies socially engaged humanities-based scholarship.
+Established in 2008, the IHR Book Award is presented for a non-fiction work of humanities-based scholarship.
 The award recognizes and celebrates humanities faculty authors from ASU and around the U.S. and the substantial body of humanistic research reflected in their publications.

 Every other year, this annual award honors a book of academic non-fiction by an Arizona State University humanities faculty member on any campus.
 To be eligible, books must be written in English, published in 2017 or 2018, and written or co-written by a tenured or tenure-track, full-time ASU faculty member whose work reflects the finest contemporary humanities-based scholarship on any topic.
 The IHR welcomes submissions that are original and innovative contributions to a traditional humanities discipline as well as those that, while grounded in the humanities, employ interdisciplinary and/or transdisciplinary methods to advance knowledge in the author’s field.
 The IHR also welcomes books that are accessible to readers who are not specialists in the author’s field, and whose work has the potential to engage a diverse public.